easyweb3tools/web3-socket/README.md

 docker build -t socket-server .
 ```

-The Docker build process is optimized for production:
+The Docker build process is optimized for production with security best practices:
+- **Non-root execution**: Creates and switches to non-root user (`nextjs`) early in the build process
+- **Secure Volta installation**: Installs Volta as the non-root user to avoid privilege escalation
+- **Proper file ownership**: Uses `--chown=nextjs:nodejs` flags during COPY operations for secure file permissions
 - Installs all dependencies (including dev dependencies) for the build process
 - Builds the application with full dependency access
 - Removes dev dependencies after build with `npm prune --omit=dev` to reduce final image size